foxval/esp-idf/docs/en/api-reference/protocols/modbus.rst

 Below are the interface API functions that are used to setup and use Modbus master stack from user application and can be executed in next order:

-.. doxygenfunction:: mbcontroller_set_descriptor

-Assigns parameter description table for Modbus controller interface.
+    * :cpp:func:`mbcontroller_set_descriptor`: Assigns parameter description table for Modbus controller interface.
 The table has to be prepared by user according to particular

-.. doxygenfunction:: mbcontroller_send_request

-This function sends data request as defined in parameter request, waits response from corresponded slave and returns status of command execution.
+    * :cpp:func:`mbcontroller_send_request`: This function sends data request as defined in parameter request, waits response from corresponded slave and returns status of command execution.
 This function provides a standard way for read/write access to Modbus devices in the network.

-.. doxygenfunction:: mbcontroller_get_cid_info

-The function gets information about supported characteristic defined as cid.
+    * :cpp:func:`mbcontroller_get_cid_info`: The function gets information about supported characteristic defined as cid.
 It will check if characteristic is supported and returns its description.

-.. doxygenfunction:: mbcontroller_get_parameter

-The function reads data of characteristic defined in parameters from Modbus slave device and returns its data.
+    * :cpp:func:`mbcontroller_get_parameter`: The function reads data of characteristic defined in parameters from Modbus slave device and returns its data.
 The additional data for request is taken from parameter description table.

-.. doxygenfunction:: mbcontroller_set_parameter

-The function writes characteristic's value defined as a name and cid parameter in corresponded slave device.
+    * :cpp:func:`mbcontroller_set_parameter`: The function writes characteristic's value defined as a name and cid parameter in corresponded slave device.
 The additional data for parameter request is taken from master parameter description table.

-.. doxygenfunction:: mbcontroller_destroy

-This function stops Modbus communication stack and destroys controller interface.

 Application Example